The shelf life of most loaves of bread is rather short. Upon storage, bread loses desirable texture and taste and gets

 Stainless steel bread boxes look contemporary and attractive, matching with the rest of your stainless steel kitchen items beautifully.

 These boxes are sturdy and easy to keep clean.

 Make sure to select a model with a fingerprint-proof finish as stainless steel boxes show fingerprints easily.

-If product misses quality control the ages can be sharp and you can cut your hands when using or cleaning it.
+If the product misses quality control the ages can be sharp and you can cut your hands when using or cleaning it.

 A bread bin made of enameled or painted steel gives a vintage feel to your kitchen and makes a perfect housewarming gift.